sidoh/esp8266_milight_hub-wiki/Performance-Tuning.md

 * `packet_repeat_throttle_threshold` should be set to no lower than the time it takes to send a command.
 * `packet_repeat_minimum` should be set to 1-3.
 Use 1 if you don't mind devices missing packets.

+## Disable some transmit channels

+In settings, under _Radio_, try disabling some of the transmit channels under the setting _nRF24 Send Channels_.
+By default, all three channels are enabled.
+If your bulbs respond with a single channel enabled, try that.
+This will decrease the time it takes to send a single packet, which will improve throughput.

+Note that this setting is available as of 1.9.0.